 Google has delivered live migration in its Google Compute Engine cloud offering.
 Now comes word from Barb Darrow at Gigaom that Amazon is working on live migration as well.
 Is it possible that the cloud bambies are waking up to the fact that not all applications are stateless and that for many applications, shutting down instances is simply unacceptable?
 Are the cloud bambies waking up to enterprise requirements for availability and performance management?

 On 9/8 was held the Virtualization Security Podcast featuring Phil Cox, Director of Security and Compliance at RightScale, to discuss the impact of and need for automation of cloud security.
 Given that we create clouds by automating deployment of workloads we also need to automate the security of those workloads during the same deployment.
 This podcast delves into that need, and touches on where over automation is also a problem.
 Continue reading Automating Cloud Security

 Chad Sakac mentions on his blog that VNXe “uses a completely homegrown EMC innovation (C4LX and CSX) to virtualize, encapsulate whole kernels and other multiple high performance storage services into a tight, integrated package.”
 Well this has gotten me to thinking about other uses of VNXe.
 If EMC could manage to “refactor” or encapsulate a few more technologies, I think we have the makings of a killer virtualization security appliance.
 Why would a storage appliance spur on thinking about virtualization security?
 Continue reading EMC VNXe Spurs Thinking Outside the Box

-With the release of vSphere 4.1, VMware has added to their Dynamic Resource Load Balancing (DRLB) suite of tools that I hinted at in my post on Dynamic Resource Load Balancing that I wrote last week as well as providing new memory over commit and other functionality.
+With the release of vSphere 4.1, VMware has added an impressive set of new features.
+These generally fall in the areas of improved manageability, improved performance and improved scalability.
 In essence, vSphere 4.1 is more than a point release, this update includes many features that aid in security, reliability, and is a direct response to customer requests.
 Continue reading vSphere 4.1 Released – More Dynamic Resource Load Balancing